Treatment (the Program)

 Laura Boyd is currently a Clinical Counsellor at the Alberta Adolescent Recovery Centre (AARC).
 Laura has been employed at AARC since 2006, after graduating from the program herself in 2005.
 Laura holds a Bachelor’s Degree in Sociology, a certificate in Child and Youth Human Rights, and a certificate in International Development.
 Laura also hopes to further her education with a Master’s of Counseling degree in the near future.
 She has a passion for helping youth, which in addition to her work at AARC has taken her overseas a number of times to work with street children in Africa.
 Laura’s diverse experience and commitment to helping vulnerable youth makes her a valuable asset to the AARC program.

-Donny Serink is currently a Clinical Counsellor at the Alberta Adolescent Recovery Centre (AARC).
-Donny holds a Bachelor of Communication and Culture degree with a minor in Philosophy from the University of Calgary, as well as an Addiction Studies Extension Certificate from Mount Royal University.
-He also plans to continue his education with a Master of Social Work degree in the near future.
-Donny’s personal story of addiction and recovery, along with his education, provide him with the tools to positively influence the lives of AARC adolescents and their families.
+Donny Serink is currently a Registered Social Worker (RSW) and a Clinical Counsellor at the Alberta Adolescent Recovery Centre (AARC).
+Donny holds a Bachelor of Social Work (BSW) degree and a Bachelor of Communication and Culture (BCC) degree, with a minor in Philosophy, both from the University of Calgary.
+He also holds an Addiction Studies Extension Certificate from Mount Royal University.
+Donny plans to continue his education with a Master of Social Work degree in the near future.
+Donny’s personal story of addiction and recovery, along with his education, provide him with the tools to positively influence the lives of AARC adolescents and their families.”

 Ann Collin has been employed at the Alberta Adolescent Recovery Centre (AARC) since 2007 after her family completed the AARC program in 2005.
 Since graduating the program, Ann’s career path changed significantly.
 Ann sees families engage in earnest but futile attempts to solve their loved one’s addiction problems.
 The burden of guilt and the sense that they somehow “caused” it can often intensify their resolve to “cure” the addiction.
 Families, in their interaction with the addict, are hidden victims of the disease and their own wellbeing is compromised.
 Ann’s role as a Family Counselor allows her to help mothers / caregivers learn self-care and successful strategies for coping and interacting with addictive behaviors through the 12 steps of Al-Anon.
 As a result of her experience in AARC, she became committed to learning more about addiction and how it impacts families; subsequently, Ann has studied the field of addiction extensively including Addiction Studies, Supportive Counselling and Children’s mental health from Mount Royal University as well as Helping Adolescents in Crisis from the University of Calgary and Mental Health 101 from the Canadian Mental Health Association.
 Today her passion has transformed her into becoming a compassionate teacher and counselor who delivers individual and group counselling sessions with parents and families in treatment at AARC.